 - 2.1 For timetabling purposes, the initial LDP Delivery Agreement had some stages where timings were precisely defined and other stages where the timings were indicative.
 The LDP Manual edition 3 says that definite start and end dates should be identified for stages of the Plan process up to the Deposit of the LDP, with indicative dates used for the post-Submission stages.
 However, there is an expectation that the indicative dates for the later stages would be converted into definite dates following Deposit, for agreement with Welsh Government, and would be published prior to Submission of the LDP.
-PCC is using this review of its LDP 2 Delivery Agreement to achieve this, but as dates beyond the Submission stage are in the control of the Inspector, these should still be considered as indicative.. - 2.2 A small amount of flexibility can be built into the timetable for Plan preparation.
+PCC is using this review of its LDP 2 Delivery Agreement to achieve this, but as dates beyond the Submission stage are in the control of the Inspector, these should still be considered as indicative. - 2.2 A small amount of flexibility can be built into the timetable for Plan preparation.
 Welsh Government advises that this should be no more than three months.
 This provides a short period within which slippage can take place without a formal need to amend the Delivery Agreement.
 Revision to the timetable is only likely to be required in exceptional circumstances.
-However, if a revision to the Delivery Agreement is found to be necessary, details will be published on the Council's website.
-Up to the close of the Deposit stage of LDP review, the Council was still within the slippage flexibility period, having lost comparatively little time in completing the initial stages of Plan review.
-However, since then the impacts of the Covid-19 pandemic have been significant and have resulted in exceptional circumstances that require a re-calibration of the timetable for the remaining stages of the Plan process. - 2.3 Measures for corporate scrutiny have been put in place to monitor progress with preparation of the LDP.
+However, if a revision to the Delivery Agreement is found to be necessary, details will be published on the Council's website. - 2.3 Measures for corporate scrutiny have been put in place to monitor progress with preparation of the LDP.
 Scrutiny will take place through regular meetings with Members.
 Key documents of the LDP will also require approval by Cabinet and / or Full Council prior to public consultation and eventual adoption.

 Stage Regulation Key steps to be taken at this stage Completion target dates and publication / submission dates Review Report Consider the key conclusions from previous LDP Annual Monitoring Reports.
 Commence update of the LDP evidence base and undertake stakeholder engagement.
 Commence publication of completed background papers and evidence.
 Informal public consultation on the draft Review Report, alongside the Delivery Agreement.
 Consider responses to the Review Report and revise, if necessary.
 Submit to Welsh Government.
 Formal consultation, alongside the Preferred Strategy, which may trigger further amendments.
 November 2017 (published for informal consultation, with formal consultation alongside the Preferred Strategy in December 2018) Delivery Agreement Regulations 9 and 10 (2005) and Regulation 2 (3) (2015) Prepare a Delivery Agreement for the Replacement Plan, which includes a timetable for LDP 2 preparation and sets out community engagement methods.
 Draft Delivery Agreement considered by Cabinet prior to consultation.
 Public consultation on the draft Delivery Agreement.
 Consider responses and revise, if necessary.
 Amended draft to Council for approval.
 Submit to Welsh Government for approval.
 November 2017 (published for consultation), approved by Welsh Government June 2018.
-Now under revision (this document) to reflect the Covid- 19 pandemic in 2020.
+First Revision due to the Covid-19 pandemic approved by Welsh